Cerealkillerway/materialNote/README.md

 ##### Grunt
 It is provided with livereload and sass version of stylesheet;
-use "grunt server" to execute it (prerequisites: ruby, sass ("gem install sass"), grunt-cli, grunt and needed plugins ("npm install"))
+use "grunt" to execute it and point your browser on "localhost:7000" (prerequisites: ruby, sass ("gem install sass"), grunt-cli, grunt and needed plugins ("npm install"), browser livereload extension)